Movie review: 'Wakanda Forever'

 BASSETT: (As Ramonda) I am not a woman who enjoys repeating herself.
 Who are you?

 HUERTA: (As Namor) I have many names.
-My people call me Kukulkan.
+My people call me Kukulkan (ph).
 But my enemies call me Namor.

 MONDELLO: Played by Tenoch Huerta, this guy has wings on his ankles and a chip on his shoulder, one that goes back centuries.
 He's come because he's looking for partners in a plan the world powers aren't going to like much.